afsheenb/hashhedge/PROJECT.md

 By implementing this system using VTXOs, connector outputs, and multi-transaction structures similar to Coinflip, we create a powerful financial tool that enables Bitcoin miners and investors to hedge against hash rate volatility without trusting third parties.
 This comprehensive project plan provides the foundation for developing a fully functional, secure, and user-friendly hash rate derivatives exchange on Bitcoin's layer 2.
 Final notes: remember that one of Ark's main benefits is that users do not need to rely on the ASP - they can always take a transaction on-chain if needed and turn their VTXO into a UTXO.
-We should make it easy for a user to download a PSBT and do this at any time.
-Remember also that users of HashHedge wish to speculate on whether the total network hashrate will be above or below a certain number of EH/s (and in the future, PH/s) by a certain date - blockrate binaries don't specifically allow this, but it's only a UX issue, users can certainly be presented their bets in these terms.gg
+We should make it easy for a user to unilaterally exit at any time.
+Remember also that users of HashHedge wish to speculate on whether the total network hashrate will be above or below a certain number of EH/s (and in the future, PH/s) by a certain date - blockrate binaries don't specifically allow this, but it's only a UX issue, users can certainly be presented their bets in these terms.